Mahwelereng: Education

-Sporting activities
+Sports

 Of all the sporting teams in Mahwelereng, the softball team Mahwelereng Spikes is the biggest success story.
 The team was established by local youngsters, and over the years this softball team has provided many young people with a place to belong, and an opportunity to develop confidence and leadership skills.

 Vultures Cricket Club dominates the district as far as Modimolle and had potential Protea players such as Samuel Manganya, who was a skilled left-hander and showed no mercy to bowlers.
 Even with players such as Manganya, the team could not sustain the club due to the lack of infrastructure and of necessary support from their local government.

-Mahwelereng is the home of the now defunct Mahwelereng Real Rovers, which was formed in 1975 and later promoted to the Premier Soccer League (PSL).
+Mahwelereng is the home of the now-defunct Mahwelereng Real Rovers, which was formed in 1975 and later promoted to the Premier Soccer League (PSL).

 There are other sporting activities in the area including boxing, karate, dancing and music.
-The musical band Sefakaola (named after the local mountain) entertains people with live music every weekend at the traditional central business district, Dišopong.